mickylarbi/nestjs-passport-tiktok-jwt/README.md

 ## Try it out

+This app has been temporarily hosted for testing purposes.
+The base url is [https://nestjs-passport-tiktok-jwt.onrender.com](https://nestjs-passport-tiktok-jwt.onrender.com)

-A simple website has been hosted temporarily for testing out this implementation.
+Also, a simple website has been hosted temporarily for testing out this implementation.
-You may find it [here](https://tiktok-auth-frontend.vercel.app).
+You may find that also [here](https://tiktok-auth-frontend.onrender.com).

 <!-- ## Run tests